-- If your child has diabetes please contact the Radiology Department for more advice on 0116 258 6898.
-If your child has diabetes they should have been given an early morning appointment.
-If this has not happened it may be that we do not know that your child is diabetic.
-You may also contact your child's normal diabetes care provider to discuss the eating and drinking instructions in this leaflet. - If you need an interpreter, or if you have any special requirements, please contact the Radiology Department for more information. - Medication should be taken as usual unless you have been given different instructions by the doctor. - Other children will not be allowed in the MRI room when this test is being done.
-If you have any other children please make other child care arrangements for the appointment and do not bring them into hospital if possible. - Getting to the hospital: Transport has not been arranged for this appointment.
+- If you need an interpreter, or if you have any special requirements, please contact the Radiology Department for more information. - Medication should be taken as usual unless you have been given different instructions by the doctor. - Other children will not be allowed in the MRI room whilst this test is being done.
+If you have any other children please make other child care arrangements for the appointment and do not bring them into hospital if at all possible. - Getting to the hospital: Transport has not been arranged for this appointment.
 If transport is needed please call either your GP or the Radiology Department.